Itinerant magnetism in Hubbard models with long-range interactions: Kinetic magnetism on triangular lattices

 So far, we have explored the impact of long-range interactions on the ground-state magnetic properties of Hubbard-like systems.
 However, to apply these findings to experiments, say, with ultracold atoms or quantum dot arrays, it is crucial to understand the effect of thermal fluctuations \cite{onishi2022finite}.

 In fact, the conventional Nagaoka ferromagnet obtained by doping one hole on a square lattice is known to be rather fragile.
-In the limit of $U/t \rightarrow \infty$ ($J \rightarrow 0$), due to a large density of low-lying excitations, very low temperatures ($\beta t$\,$\sim$\,$2500$) are necessary for reaching the Nagaoka state \cite{brunner1998quantum}.
+In the limit of $U/t \rightarrow \infty$ ($J \rightarrow 0$), the energy scale that stabilizes the fully polarized state is set by $J\propto t^2/U$ and vanishes, while the density of low-lying excitations is large, so reaching the saturated Nagaoka state requires extremely low temperatures \cite{brunner1998quantum}.
 This requirement precludes its observation in many experimental platforms.
 For example, optical-lattice Fermi-Hubbard systems can typically be cooled only to effective temperatures that are comparable to the kinetic energy scale, $t $.
 Given that $t \gg J$ for the square-lattice ferromagnet, we do not expect the fully polarized phase to survive at temperatures $T$\,$\sim$\,$t $.
 However, on the triangular lattice, kinetic ferromagnetism is a high-temperature phenomenon since it is governed by $t$-scale (rather than $J$-scale) physics, as described above.

 Motivated by these considerations, we now ask about the effects of the Coulomb repulsion at nonzero temperatures in the long-ranged triangular-lattice Hubbard model.
 Here, we probe such finite-temperature properties using a tensor-network algorithm based on minimally entangled typical thermal states (METTS).
 For further details and benchmarking of this method, we direct the reader to Ref.~\onlinecite{wietek2021stripes} and Appendix \ref{app:metts}.